ntmbayfield/g88-lecture-docs/JavaScript/Testing/js-tests-notes.md

 ---

 ### Objectives
+- Explain what Mocha, Chai, Supertest do individually
-- Write tests for RESTful routes in Express apps using Supertest
+- Write tests for RESTful routes in Express apps using Mocha/Chai/Supertest

-- Write tests to handle errors in your Express apps
+---

+Mocha
+  - Test framework
+  - Runs all our tests for us
+  - "describe, beforeEach, afterEach, context, it" blocks

+Chai
+  - Assertion library
+  - everything inside "it" blocks
+  - "expects, should, assert, equal, exist" blocks
+  - defines expectations

+---

+Supertest
+  - Let's GOOOOGLE it

+---

+Supertest
+  - Allows testing of HTTP routes

 ---